-- Fieldwork in the Yellowstone hotspot track of southern Idaho and Nevada, USA
+- Fieldwork in the Yellowstone hotspot track in southern Idaho and Nevada, USA

-- Uses changing glass geochemistry to track what happens during a catastophic event,
+- Variations in glass chemistry used to track what happens during a catastrophic event

-- Hands-on training in modern micro-analytic and fieldwork techniques within a dynamic volcanological/impact research teamv
+- Training in modern fieldwork and micro-analytic techniques within a dynamic research team.

-Much recent attention has been given to the identification of giant explosive volcanic eruptions in the geological record, mainly to determine their size and frequency.
-Less attention has been given to what actually happens during one of these eruptions: what are the physical processes, how long do they last (minutes, days, months?) and how do they evolve with time?
-It is becoming clear that the style of the largest eruptions differ fundamentally from the largest (e.g. Plinian) historic eruptions1,2,3.
-Resolving these issues is critical if we are to understand the wider effects of giant events.
+Much attention has been given to identifying giant explosive volcanic eruptions in the geological record, and estimating their size and frequency.
+Less attention has been given to what actually happens during one of these eruptions; e.g. what are the physical processes, how long do they last, and how does a single eruption evolve with time?
+It is becoming apparent that the style of giant eruptions may differ fundamentally from the largest (e.g. Plinian) historic eruptions1,2.
+Resolving these issues is important if we are to understand the wider effects of major events1.

-This PhD project aims to develop new understanding of what happened during a particularly large explosive eruption in the western USA.
-The full size of the eruption has just been discovered, last year4.
-In the track of the Yellowstone hotspot, along Idaho’s Snake River Plain, a single welded ignimbrite covers ≥23,000 km2 – an area larger than Wales.
-The 8.8 magnitude super-eruption has an estimated volume of ≥2800 km3 and is the largest and hottest eruption from the Yellowstone hotspot yet documented4.
-The student will record the tephra-stratigraphy of the eruption deposit in the field, followed by micro-analysis of the ash textures and glass compositions at different heights in order to deduce the processes of eruption and emplacement, and to track how these evolved with time.
-The unit is well-exposed5, and allows good access to unusual ashfall layers associated with the ignimbrite, both proximally and distally, and will be of particular interest.
-Results of the investigation will be used to develop a new model of how the largest eruptions on Earth begin, wax to a peak and then wane, and how the ash from them is dispersed during the different stages.
-The project will draw from recent advances in understanding of large explosive eruptions, and the results should inform our understanding about some of the largest events on Earth.
+This PhD project aims to develop new understanding about what happens during a super-eruption.
+It focusses on an eruption in Idaho, USA, with a volume of ≤ 2800 km3 (magnitude 8.8) – the largest and hottest eruption from the Yellowstone hotspot yet documented3.
+The single welded ignimbrite covers ≥23,000 km2 – an area larger than Wales.
+It is well-exposed4 allowing field access to ashfall layers and associated ignimbrite, both proximally and distally.
+The student will document the internal stratigraphy of the deposit in the field, followed by micro-analysis of the glassy ash textures and compositions at different heights, to track how physical processes evolved with time, during the eruption.
+Results will be used to develop a new model of how the largest eruptions on Earth begin, wax to a peak and then wane, and how the ash from them is more widely dispersed.
+The project will draw from the latest advances in understanding of large explosive eruptions2, and should improve our understanding of some of the largest events on Earth.

 HostUniversity of Leicester